 Wolf’s Grates and knobs are just as easy to clean and remove.

-With only a $40 difference, there isn't a bad choice.
+With such a small difference in price, there isn't a bad choice.
 Thermador does have a longer history with a better simmer at 200 degrees .

 Doing the whole kitchen?
 Depending on what else may be going into your new or existing kitchen, you could possibly save more.
 This may also help determine which cooktop is right for you.

 Thermador’s current promotion of ONE-TWO-FREE can save you up to $6,097 on a full Thermador kitchen.
 Pairing up a double wall oven with your new cooktop?
 Get a free Thermador dishwasher.

 Wolf has a similar promotion, where you save $1,000 instantly.
 Up to $2,500 total when you purchase more appliances.

 In terms of looks, prestige and feel, I prefer the Wolf.
 The new updates to the Wolf make it an much more even match than before, but I still give the nod of reliability and performance to Thermador.